starbops/kubevirtbmc/README.md

 Chassis Power is on
 ```

+**Access virtual BMC via Redfish**

-To access the Redfish API, you can use `curl`:
+To access the virtual BMC through the Redfish API, you can use `curl`:

 ```sh
 kubectl run -it --rm curl-redfish --image=curlimages/curl --command -- /bin/sh